2026 Global ESSAY PRIZE

 The John Locke Institute encourages young people to cultivate the characteristics that turn good students into great writers: independent thought, depth of knowledge, clear reasoning, critical analysis and persuasive style.
 Our Essay Competition invites students to explore a wide range of challenging and interesting questions beyond the confines of the school curriculum.

-Entering an essay in our competition can build knowledge, and refine skills of argumentation.
+Entering an essay in our competition will build knowledge, and refine skills of argumentation.
 It also gives students the chance to have their work assessed by experts.
-All of our essay prizes are judged by a panel of senior academics drawn from leading universities including Oxford and Princeton.
-The judges will choose their favourite essay from each of seven subject categories, and a junior category for under 15s, and then select an overall 'best essay' across the seven subjects: Philosophy, Politics, Economics, History, Psychology, Theology and Law.
+All of our essay prizes are judged by a panel of senior academics drawn from leading universities including Oxford, Cambridge, Harvard, Princeton, and Stanford, under the leadership of the Chairman of Examiners, Prof. Terence Kealey.

 Philosophy